Story by Tor Pinney Back to List of Tor's Tales

 Still, she cranked stoically and Tailfeather's bow rose from the sea.
 Suddenly an oar slipped out from under the dinghy's seat, caught momentarily under the rail, then popped to the surface, drifting quickly away.
 But there was no time for that now.

 My mate retired belowdecks to rest and console (and be consoled by) Shaolin while I rolled out the genoa and got us underway again.
-I was feeling pretty cocky at having so handily resolved a potential disaster, for we could ill afford to loose our ship's tender.
+I was feeling pretty cocky at having so handily resolved a potential disaster; we could ill afford to loose our ship's tender.
 I was expecting the remainder of the water in the dinghy to self-drain once we got moving and I looked back to observe this process.

 "This isn't working," I said.
-"We're going to have to get the dink out of there completely...haul her up on deck."
+"We're going to have to get the dink out of there completely, haul her up on deck."
 This announcement evoked little enthusiasm from the crew, but there was clearly no other choice of action if we were to save our dinghy.
 Sherrie made a quick dash for the lee rail and, finding little left to disgorge, bravely took the helm again to assist in the recovery.

 Behind us, the second oar appeared floating a few yards from the capsized dinghy.
 It was immediately joined by one of the two teak floorboard sections.
-I instructed Sherrie to turn Sparrow around so I could recover these, meanwhile pulling with all my might on the strained painter.
+I instructed Sherrie to turn

 What followed was an improbable series of maneuvers and acrobatics as the boat rocked and pitched in the great seas.
 I heaved on the painter, cursed, stabbed at the oar and floorboards with the boat hook, and hauled some more.
 Sparrow's deck was a wild place to work and I stubbed, bumped, scraped, chafed and grunted my way about, a mad man on a bucking bronco.